 However, Mr. Suhrawardy and Chaudhry Khalquzzaman, arrived in Karachi on what was described as a peace mission.

-My father took over as leader of the opposition in the U.P.
-Assembly and created a coalition of opposition parties in the Indian Constituent Assembly.
-He also took the lead in the abolition of feudalism and land reform in India as member of the Abolition of Zamindari Committee.
-And as a member of the Indian Constituent Assembly he took part in drafting the Indian constitution, demanding that Urdu should be made one of the official language, but the ruling Congress Party refused.
+Mr. Lari not only took over as leader of the opposition in the U.P.
+Assembly as a leader of Janta party as a coalition of opposition parties.
+He took the lead in the abolition of feudalism and land reform in India as member of the Abolition of Zamindari Committee of the assembly.
+And as a member of the Indian Constituent Assembly he took part in drafting the Indian constitution, demanding that Urdu should be made one of the official language, but the ruling Congress Party would not listen.

 Maulana Abul Kalam Azad who was one of the longest lasting presidents (1940-1946) of the Congress during the second world war, and education minister of India at that time, convened a conference of Muslim organisations including the Muslim League and asked them to join the Congress.
 Some members of the Muslim League attended the meeting and a few also crossed over to the Congress.

-Mr. Z. H. Lari called a meeting of all the Muslim political, religious, social and cultural organisations and asked them to unite to create an effective organisation of Muslims.
+Mr. Z. H. Lari called a meeting of all the Muslim political, religious, social and cultural organisations and asked them to unite to create an effective organisation of Muslims to look after its interests.
 This led to a virulent attack on him from Hindu leaders and newspapers.
-An Amrit Bazar Patrikaeditorial said that Lari and his friends who had not gone to Pakistan were there to harm India from the inside.ANational Herald editorialsaid that Lari’s move was a warning to central and provincial governments, because it was the Muslims of U.P. who had won Pakistan for Jinnah.
-A Leadereditorial called Lari’s programme as mischievous as that of the old Muslim League, and advised that the government should keep a strict watch over them.
+Even a moderate paper like the National Herald wrote that It was the Muslims of U.P. who had won Pakistan for Jinnah … Therefore to ignore a well planned move in this State for resurrection of the Muslim League under whatever deceptive label would be to connive at the growth of an open 5th column.
+The Amrit Bazar Patrika editorial said that Mr. Lari and other Leaguers who have not migrated to Pakistan, are sabotaging the unity of Indian Republic from within.
+A Leader editorial called Lari’s programme as mischievous as that of the old Muslim League, and advised that the government should keep a strict watch over them.

 Mr. Charan Singh, Parliamentary Secretary, U.P.
 Government, in a statement to press said, ‘let Muslim Leaguers of Indian Union and Pakistan understand once for all that no maneuverings will work.
 The iron has gone too deep in our souls.
 The inexorable logic partition of mother India on a religious basis can admit of only two peaceful solutions – exchange of population or an unqualified denunciation of the two-nation theory by Muslim leaguers and the launching of an active and enthusiastic campaign by them for unification of our two Dominions.